webgpu/webgpufundamentals/webgpu/lessons/webgpu-inter-stage-variables.md

 We saw above that inter-stage variables, the outputs from a vertex shader, are interpolated when passed to the fragment shader.
-There are 2 sets of settings that can be changed for how the interpolation happens.
-Setting them to anything other than the defaults is not extremely common but there are use cases which will be covered in other articles.
+There are 2 sets of settings that can modify the behavior - interpolation type, and interpolation sampling.
+Setting them to anything other than the defaults is not too common, but there are use cases which will be covered in other articles.

 Interpolation type:

 * `perspective`: Values are interpolated in a perspective correct manner (**default**)
-* `linear`: Values are interpolated in a linear, non-perspective correct manner.
+* `linear`: Values are interpolated in a linear, non-perspective correct manner
 * `flat`: Values are not interpolated.
 Interpolation sampling is not used with flat interpolated

 Interpolation sampling:

-* `center`: Interpolation is performed at the center of the pixel (**default**)
+* `center`: Interpolation is performed at the center of the pixel. (**default**)
 * `centroid`: Interpolation is performed at a point that lies within all the samples covered by the fragment within the current primitive.
 This value is the same for all samples in the primitive.
 * `sample`:  Interpolation is performed per sample.
 The fragment shader is invoked once per sample when this attribute is applied.

-You specify these as attributes.
-For example
+You specify these as attributes, for example:

 ```wgsl
   @location(2) @interpolate(linear, center) myVariableFoo: vec4f;